October 12, 2013

 The event is completely free and open to the public.
 The event is fun for families and is a great way to see what the FIRST Robotics Competition is all about.
 Younger students involved in FIRST LEGO League (FLL) and Jr. FLL may find the event particularly enjoyable.

-This year's game, Rebound Rumble, is loosely based on basketball.
-Robots attempt to score foam basketballs into any of their four basketball hoops.
-Hoops at various heights are worth different points.
-Robots can use advanced vision systems to help in aiming their "shots" at the backboard.
-In the closing seconds of the match, robots scramble to climb and balance on teeter totter-like bridges in the center of the playing field to earn bonus points.
-For an excellent introduction to Rebound Rumble, check out FIRST's video on the game challenge.
+This year's game, Ultimate Ascent, is loosely based on Ultimate Frisbee.
+Robots attempt to score regulation sized frisbee disks into any of their goals.
+Goals at various heights above the opposing alliance's wall are worth different points.
+Robots can use advanced vision systems to help in aiming their "shots" at the goal opening.
+In the closing seconds of the match, robots scramble to climb and hang on large pyramid structures on the playing field to earn bonus points.
+For an excellent introduction to Ultimate Ascent, check out FIRST's video on the game challenge.

 FIRST Robotics Competition, or FRC, is a robotics competition aimed at inspiring high-school students in the fields of science and technology.
 The heart of the competition program is working alongside adult mentors to build, in just 6 weeks, a 120 lb. robot to compete in a 3 vs. 3 game.
 The game is completely new each year.